 Overall, native intelligence serves you well, and you stumble forward as you did in eighth grade—studying but not too much, pursuing your tangential activities, spending lunch period—well, eating lunch.
 You struggle in Honors math, fighting the engagement of mind to solve problems.
 You sneak through Cultural Geography, excusing your lagging grade by blaming the teacher.
 But your enthusiasm for the cerebral pops out as you add the horrendously-time consuming Academic Decathlon class second semester—and drop it in two weeks.
 There’s no time.

 Sometime during the blustery days of March, while eating a brown-bag lunch with boring friends, you notice an animated group of students.
 You prick your ears to hear their conversation.
-They’re discussing classes, preparing each other for tests, challenging ideas—and look like they’re having a lot more fun than you.
+They’re discussing classes, EA exam prep, challenging ideas—and look like they’re having a lot more fun than you.
 You trot over to visit.

 “’So we beat on, boats against the current, borne back ceaselessly into the past.’
 An allusion to Fitzgerald’s past.”